SCENE 01 / HEALTH SAFETY COMPLIANCE

 Expert safety protocols and compliance coordination for productions in Mexico.

-Health and safety compliance ensures productions in Mexico meet legal workplace safety requirements under the Ley Federal del Trabajo and NOM safety standards.
-This encompasses risk assessments, safety briefings, emergency procedures, protective equipment, stunt safety protocols, and ongoing monitoring — from studio stages in Mexico City to location shoots in Guadalajara — to protect every person on set from preventable harm.
+Here is how this works in practice.
+Health and safety compliance makes sure shoots in Mexico meet legal workplace safety needs under the Ley Federal del Trabajo and NOM safety standards.
+This covers risk assessments, safety briefings, emergency procedures, protective gear, stunt safety protocols, and ongoing tracking — from studio stages in Mexico City to location shoots in Guadalajara — to protect each person on set from preventable harm.

-We coordinate health and safety compliance by conducting risk assessments, preparing safety documentation, and sourcing qualified safety personnel approved by Secretaría del Trabajo y Previsión Social (STPS).
-Our team ensures your shoot meets all Mexican occupational health regulations and IMCINE (Instituto Mexicano de Cinematografía) industry standards, keeping your cast and crew protected across every location in Mexico.
+Here is the short of it.
+We set up health and safety compliance by conducting risk assessments, preparing safety records, and sourcing qualified safety staff OK'd by Secretaría del Trabajo y Previsión Social (STPS).
+Our team makes sure your shoot meets all Mexican occupational health rules and IMCINE (Instituto Mexicano de Cinematografía) industry standards, keeping your cast and crew covered across each location in Mexico.

 Capabilities